 Later this month sees a milestone for us, as Inside Scandinavian Business will be celebrating its second birthday.
-However on September 20th, on the birthdays of our news magazine, a very different kind of gathering will be taking place over 5000 miles away.
+However, on September 20th, the birthdays of our news magazine, a very different kind of gathering will be taking place over 5000 miles away.
 On that day, an organised group have made intricate plans to storm the renowned Area 51.

 A number of high rollers in the tech and business field have openly come out and said that they believe in the existence of aliens.
 Diving into the knowledge and information available on this subject gives some credibility to their credence.